alice-cariou/megapose_benchmarking/README.md

 ## comparing the results

 You can find the results of the megapose detection and the mocap detection in the new example directory, in the yaml file with the corresponding name.

+things to update :
+results : first observation : errors in multiple directions, not always the same way, so probably not a mesuring issue still waiting for more examples to be sure

+change doc about how to use the scripts : change names and more talk about the project organization talk about how to see the results